jku/repository-playground/docs/USER-STORIES.md

 Maintainer wants to add a new maintainer to the project, remove an existing maintainer or change the authentication mechanism for an existing maintainer.

-**For TUF This is maybe the most interesting story: it requires modifying delegating metadata but also needs to be automated – PEP480 does not solve this problem**
+**For TUF this is maybe the most interesting story: it requires modifying delegating metadata but also needs to be automated – PEP480 does not solve this problem**

 ### “Add new release to a project”